vatesfr/xen-orchestra/doc/installation/xoa_installation.md

 ## Update XOA

 If you want to upgrade your XOA, you need to register it first.
-On a SSH/console as root:
+On a SSH/console as root (password is "xoa"):

 ```
 $ xoa-register